joshbegley/nyt-latest/README.md

 **An Anxious Thailand Awaits a New Leader: Here’s What to Know**\
-`After failing to form a government, Parliament has convened again to vote for prime minister.
+`After failing to choose a prime minister, Parliament will vote again as protesters gather outside.
 The process is a test for democracy in a nation with a history of coups.`\
 https://nytimes.com/2023/07/19/world/asia/pita-limjaroenrat-prime-minister-thailand.html?searchResultPosition=1

 **Word of the Day: megalopolis**\